Skip to main content

 1. What is a penetration test (pentest)?

-A penetration test, or pentest, is a simulated cyberattack on your system to identify vulnerabilities before malicious actors can exploit them.
+A penetration test, or pentest, is a simulated cyberattack on your system designed to identify vulnerabilities before malicious actors can exploit them.
 It’s a proactive approach to discovering and addressing security weaknesses.

 2. Why is failing a pentest significant?